Adam Armstrong (settler): Later life

 Upon leaving Dalkeith, Armstrong returned to his former cottage at Ravenswood, Murray River, where he spent his remaining days in relative prosperity.
 He died there "after a long and painful illness" (also given as "Paralysis and general decay of nature") on 28 September 1853, when he was 65 years.

 Posterity

-The name Dalkeith has survived and now refers to the Perth suburb now considered one of the most expensive and wealthiest in Australia.
+The name Dalkeith has survived and now refers to the Perth suburb of Dalkeith, considered one of the most expensive and wealthiest in Australia.
 It is also considerably larger than Armstrong's initial land grant.
 The oldest maps name the area Melville Waters, with early settlers actually living in what was called Claremont.
 Later, city developers tried to sell the township of South Nedlands, but the name Dalkeith survived, as a legacy of Armstrong, the first settler.
 His descendants still have strong connections to the Murray area as well as spreading all over the world.
 While the initial link with Dalkeith was broken, some descendants have since returned and made their own contributions to the City of Nedlands community.